purpleposeidon/blog/dylib_alloc.md

 Well, we want this to actually work.
 So where are those jemalloc symbols coming from?
 We can tell gdb to break whenever a library loads using `set stop-on-solib-events 1` (using `break dlopen` misses stuff). `run`ning first stops sometime during `_start`, and from there we can `c`ontinue and try tab-completing some `je_` symbol.
 Once we find such a symbol, we'll see that it's coming from libstd.so, and we can also see by running `objdump -CRrt $(dirname $(rustup which rustc))/../lib/libstd* | grep je_ | less`.

-Oh, right. libstd still uses the default allocator.
+Oh, right. `libstd` still uses the default allocator.
 It's not like it gets recompiled whenever you change `#[global_allocator]`.
 So, we need a libstd without jemalloc?

-# Grab Your Razors, We're Goin' Yak Shavin'
+# Yaks & Shaving Them
 Let's build our own `libstd` without reference jemalloc.

 First we clone [github:rust-lang/rust](https://github.com/rust-lang/rust/).